 - 3.1 Town centre footfall results vary widely, in some cases reflecting variance in settlement population.
-To illustrate this relationship, figure 3 shows average weekly footfall at each settlement's busiest count point (not including pedestrianised streets) against settlement population.
+To illustrate this relationship, Figure 3 shows average weekly footfall at each settlement's busiest count point (not including pedestrianised streets) against settlement population.
 The highest weekly footfall using this measure was recorded at Peebles High Street. - 3.2 Figure 3 uses each settlement's busiest count point.
 This data provides a different insight into town centre performance to the average town centre footfall count.
-For example, a town centre which is large but dispersed may be assigned a higher number of low footfall count points than a smaller, denser town centre, which may find its average footfall across the count points lowered on that basis.
-Equally one high count point is not an accurate representation of a towns overall performance.
+For example, a town centre, which is large but dispersed, may be assigned a higher number of low footfall count points than a smaller, denser town centre, which may find its average footfall across the count points lowered on that basis.
+Equally one high count point isn't an accurate representation of a towns overall performance.
 The average weekly count per town (Table 1) gives the most appropriate figure for monitoring year on year change, for the purpose of comparing the performances of the town centres against each other.
 The highest recorded weekly count point per settlement against town population gives an indication of town centre's performance.
-Results for pedestrianised streets are also excluded for figure 3; unlike standard streets, for which a count is carried out on both pavements, only one count has been conducted on the few pedestrianised streets within the town centres [e.g. Channel Street, Galashiels; Green Street, Galashiels], affecting the degree to which they can reasonably be compared.
+Results for pedestrianised streets are also excluded for Figure 3; unlike standard streets, for which a count is carried out on both pavements, only one count has been conducted on the few pedestrianised streets within the town centres [e.g. Channel Street, Galashiels; Green Street, Galashiels], affecting the degree to which they can reasonably be compared. - 3.3 Peebles, Kelso, Melrose, Eyemouth and Duns all have footfall counts higher than their population.
+Galashiels and Hawick have the largest populations; their footfall counts are relatively low in comparison.
+Selkirk is the only town with a close correlation between its population and footfall count.